John S. McMillin

 John Stafford McMillin (October 28, 1855 – November 3, 1936) was an American lawyer, businessman and political figure.
 Born in Sugar Grove, Indiana, McMillin attended DePauw University and became a member of the Sigma Chi fraternity.
 He practiced law in Lafayette before moving to Washington Territory, where he became the president and general manager of the Tacoma Lime Company, a limeworks.

 In 1886, McMillin and his partners in the Tacoma Lime Company bought Roche Harbor, Washington, and incorporated the Tacoma and Roche Harbor Lime Company, of which McMillin again served as president and general manager.
 McMillin built the Hotel de Haro in Roche Harbor, and became involved in politics.
 He ran for the United States Senate in 1895, served as a member of the Washington state railroad commission, and was a delegate to the Republican National Convention from Washington in 1924 and 1932.
 He was also an ardent Freemason.

 Early life, education and family

 John S. McMillin was born in Sugar Grove, Indiana on October 28, 1855.
 He had a brother, the Reverend William B. McMillin.
 John S. McMillin attended DePauw University in Greencastle, Indiana, and became a member of the Sigma Chi fraternity, serving as the fraternity's first Grand Consul, or international president.
 He graduated from DePauw University with a Bachelor of Arts degree in 1876, and received a Master of Arts degree in 1879.
-He remained active in fraternity affairs throughout his adult life, and installed Sigma Chi chapters at a number of universities, including Washington State University and the University of Oregon.
+He remained active in fraternity affairs throughout his adult life, and installed Sigma Chi chapters at a number of universities, including Washington State University, Whitman in Walla Walla, WA, and the University of Oregon.